ni/semi-test-library-dotnet/docs/index.md

 - Utilities methods—Provide utility methods commonly required for writing test code.
 - TestStand step types—Perform common operations, such as setting up and closing instruments, powering up a DUT, or executing common tests.

+For the latest release, and examples, and source code, visit the [GitHub Releases page](https://github.com/ni/semi-test-library-dotnet/releases).

 ## Software Requirements

 You must have the following software to use the Semiconductor Test Library: